|Home page||Bellringing||Talks & lectures||Fell walking||Settle - Carlisle||Metal sculpture||Brickwork||Journeys||Ergonomics||The rest||Site map|

 John Harrison (May 2020)

-The version published in the newsletter included photographs of: All Saints church Wokingham, St Wilfrid's church Kirkby in Ashfield & Albert Victor Loader who rang at All Saints and was killed in WW1.
+This article was published in the Wokingham U3A summer newsletter.
+That version included photographs of: All Saints church Wokingham, St Wilfrid's church Kirkby in Ashfield & Albert Victor Loader who rang at All Saints and was killed in WW1.

 |Back to top||Back to Articles||Back to What's New||Return to Home page|